corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/upgrading521/_index.md

 After completing this step and until you finish the last step in these instructions, Corda 5.2 becomes unresponsive.
 To reduce Corda downtime, R3 recommends that you test the database migration and become fully familiar with the next set of steps before proceeding with this one.
 {{< /important >}}

 You can scale down the workers using any tool of your choice.
-For example, the run the following commands if using `kubectl`:
+For example, run the following commands if using `kubectl`:

 ```
 kubectl scale --replicas=0 deployment/corda-crypto-worker -n corda